taniagmangolini/awesome_kreport_charts/README.md

 # Awesome Kreport Charts

-Create awesome charts for kreports (kraken-style reports):
+Create awesome charts for kreports (kraken-style reports).
+The following charts are available: sankey and sunburst.
+It is possible to show all domains, or selected some domain to show (Viruses, Bacteria, Archaea, Eukarya).
+You can also to apply filters such as minimum reads/contigs and exclude taxons.

 To know more about kreports: https://ccb.jhu.edu/software/kraken/MANUAL.html#output-format